yanivkalfa/react-redux-immutable-router-localization/README.md

  - Node v6.0.0 or later

 ## Developing on windows
-If you're developing using windows you'll probably need several dependencies that you'll need to install.
+If you're developing on windows you'll probably miss several dependencies/tools that `node-sass` requires.
-An easy solution is to get windows-build-tools to do so follow those steps:
+An easy solution is to get windows-build-tools.
+Follow the steps bellow to fix it.

 ```
 1. Open powershell as administrator and run: